What is Floxin Otic?

 Use the missed dose as soon as you remember.
-However, if it is almost time for the next dose, skip the missed dose and use only the next regularly scheduled dose.
-Do not use a double dose of Floxin otic unless otherwise directed by your doctor.
+Skip the missed dose if it is almost time for your next scheduled dose.
+Do not use extra medicine to make up the missed dose.

 ear drainage, discharge, or worsening pain.

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Floxin otic only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.